 Have you heard?

-With support from Blue Mountain Watershed Trust, Environment Network, Collingwood BIA and staff from the Parks, Recreation and Culture Department of the Town of Collingwood, we put together a successful application for a Bee City Canada designation for the Town of Collingwood!
+To begin our work influencing municipal policy change, and with support from Blue Mountain Watershed Trust, Environment Network, Collingwood BIA and staff from the Parks, Recreation and Culture Department of the Town of Collingwood, we put together a successful application for a Bee City Canada designation for the Town of Collingwood!

 A Bee City Canada is part of a North American movement to support pollinator protection.
 This program requires commitment over the next 5 years to improve pollinator habitat in town.